 Graduate students work one-on-one with faculty members who are world-renowned leaders in their fields.
 Our approach is highly interdisciplinary and collaborative, and we stress the exploration of innovative and often unconventional ideas.

 Our graduates tell us their Hopkins degrees have opened doors to enriching careers in engineering practice, management, industry, research, academia, and government.

-The Whiting School of Engineering also offers an Engineering For Professionals (Part-Time) Master’s Degree through our Engineering for Professionals programs.
+The Department of Mechanical Engineering offers a Master of Science in Engineering (MSE) and Doctor of Philosophy (PhD).
+The Whiting School of Engineering also offers a part-time Master’s Degree through the Engineering for Professionals programs.

 You’ll work on interdisciplinary research with pioneers in the field.
 The Department has a number of widely recognized research strengths, including fluid mechanics, biomechanics, and robotics.